MicrosoftDocs/sdk-api/sdk-api-src/content/faxcomex/nf-faxcomex-ifaxsecurity-put_informationtype.md

 ## -description

-The <b>IFaxSecurity::InformationType</b> property represents the security information type.
+The <b>InformationType</b> property retrieves the security information type.

 This property is read/write.